bytebase/bytebase.com-old/content/docs/administration/webhook-integration/external-approval.md

 ### GitOps workflow

 The Feishu approval is sent automatically when either of the following happens:
-- Arrive at a new stage.
+- Issue arrives at a new stage.
-- Assignee has changed.
+- Issue assignee has changed.
-- SQL statement has changed.
+- Task SQL statement has changed.